carlosaflach/libon-chair-shop/README.md

 ## Introduction:

 The Lisbon Chair Project is a project that I've created and implemented during the course "Build Responsive Real-World Websites with HTML and CSS". <br/>
 The propouse of this project was to learn more about Real-World Web Design and CSS tools as well.
-To achieve it, I've applied some Web Design Rules about: Typography, Colors, Images and Illustrations, Icons, Shadows, and Whitespaces, and Visual Hierarchy, all of that combinated with CSS Grid and Flexbox, result in this amazing Website.
+To achieve it, I've applied some Web Design Rules about: Typography, Colors, Images and Illustrations, Icons, Shadows and Whitespaces, and also Visual Hierarchy, all of that combinated with CSS Grid and Flexbox, result in this amazing Website.

 In this project I used these skills: